Brick Like Me: Reception

 Chris Morgan of Paste gave the episode an 8.6 out of 10, saying "This has been a fairly lackluster season of The Simpsons, and one expects that 25 seasons and 550 episodes will wear on you.
 This Lego episode could have been tone deaf and lazy, but instead it is far and away the best episode of this season, and one of the better episodes in recent memory.
 It's clever and visually impressive and, most importantly, quite humorous.
 This used to be a show that could make you laugh uproariously with frequency—without resorting to special event episodes.
 Maybe that isn't the case so much anymore, but there is still the capacity for top-notch television floating somewhere in The Simpsons universe."

 Tony Sokol of Den of Geek gave the episode four and a half stars out of five, saying "So, I came in wary but no, it's a good payoff.
 Not jam-packed with jokes this time, but no misfires.
 On a show like The Simpsons, as long as it's been running and with so many jokes packed per animated cell, we forgive a lot of misfired jokes.
 Overall, the balance is always tilted toward funny and they didn't lose their subversive core.
 'Brick Like Me' has no groaners.
 It will be considered a classic, yeah.
 Not my favorite classic, but it is already memorable, lest I forget, and satisfying.
 In five years, fans will instantly recognize 'the Lego episode.'
 It was strangely exhilarating.
 Everything fit and no one got hurt."
+In 2023, Sokol named this episode the tenth-best episode of The Simpsons from the 2010s.

 Screen Rant called it the best episode of the 25th season.

+In 2014, Vulture named the episode the 51st best episode of The Simpsons to stream.
+In 2019, a new ranking from Vulture gave it the same rank.

 Brian Kelley won the Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards for his script to this episode.